robasen-whph/TrackMyBird/replit.md

 -   **Email System**: Supports SMTP with development fallback to file transport.
 -   **Map Rendering**: Client-side only using dynamic imports for SSR optimization.
 Map UI enhancements include custom Leaflet controls, DivIcon-based labels with precise positioning, leader lines, and smart label placement.
 Duplicate dashed paths are prevented by using segment-boundary keys for `Polyline` components or imperative `ManagedPolyline` components.
 -   **Guest Token System**: Uses JSONB storage for multi-aircraft associations.
 Auto-revocation is enforced at validation.
 Smart deletion handling and per-aircraft removal are supported.
 Client-side SHA-256 hashing uses Web Crypto API with a `js-sha256` fallback.
--   **Vercel Deployment Optimization**: All 9 pages and 5 public API routes use Edge Runtime (unlimited).
-Currently 13 authenticated routes remain Node.js serverless due to session management using Node.js crypto module (13 total serverless functions).
-This is 1 over Vercel Hobby's 12-function limit. **Solution**: Refactor session management to use Web Crypto API (Edge-compatible) instead of Node.js crypto, which would reduce serverless count to 8 (6 auth + 2 invite routes that use bcrypt).
-Edge Runtime provides faster global performance with no function count limits.

 ## External Dependencies
 -   **FlightAware AeroAPI**: Primary source for real-time flight data, origin/destination, and IFR flight plans.